What Happens If You Default On A Consumer Proposal?

 However, what happens if you miss some of the payments agreed upon in the proposal?

 Since the proposal is a legally binding agreement, this would be a serious situation.
-If you failed to meet the terms of your proposal, especially by missing three months of payments, the proposal automatically becomes annulled.
-(You can miss up to two payments without triggering this annulment.
+If you fail to meet the terms of your proposal, especially by missing three months of payments, the consumer proposal is annulled automatically.
+(You can miss up to two payments without triggering the consumer proposal annulment.
 The missing payments will be tacked to the end of your term.)

-With the proposal annulled, your creditors are free once again to start collections and/or other legal proceedings against you.
+And what happens after a consumer proposal is annulled?
+Well, your creditors are free to once again start collections and/or take legal proceedings against you.
 And you may be faced with bankruptcy.

 If you start falling behind in your proposal payments and you know that your shifting financial situation is going to make it hard to make them up, then you need to see your trustee and review your situation.
 You might be able to amend the proposal and solve the problem that way.
 You might have other options, but you’ll need to see the trustee.
 He or she can tell you what you need to know.